No. 19 Purdue pulls away from Marquette

-Purdue got 22 points from 7-foot-2 center Isaac Haas and 15 from sophomore guard Carsen Edwards on Tuesday night, pulling away from Marquette 86-71 in the Gavitt Tiopff Games in Milwaukee.
+Purdue got 22 points from Haas and 15 from guard Carsen Edwards, pulling away from Marquette 86-71 in the Gavitt Tipoff Games in Milwaukee.

+”At the half, we just talked about making the simple play and really just getting into my bag of tricks,“ Haas said. ”Obviously, I have a variety of post moves I can make.
+I kept it simple, made the bucket and got us down on defense.
+That is what I came out and did the second half.

+“I have become a better passer because of court awareness and knowing what is going on.
+It was very simple.
+That they didn’t start doubling until 13 minutes were left kind of surprised me.”

-Purdue overcame 11 Marquette 3-pointers and 25 points from guard Andrew Rowsey and 24 from guard Markus Howard.
+Purdue overcame 11 Marquette 3-pointers and 25 points from Andrew Rowsey and 24 from Markus Howard.

+”Isaac had two early fouls and Vince had two, but we were kind of able to balance that because they are not used to doubling,“ Painter said. ”We wanted to dive our forwards as quickly as we could.
+We made good decisions.

+“Tonight, Carsen struggled in the first half, had four turnovers and didn’t let the game come to him.
+When he lets things come to him, he is special.
+And Mathias has been really special for us.
+We try to get the ball in his hands.
+Dakota is a great passer, and Vince Edwards, we try to get in the low post and move him all over the place.
+We wanted to go to our motion game, but sometimes they went so small we had to play smash mouth.”

 Purdue trailed 10-6 early but outscored Marquette 26-20 the rest of the half to lead 32-30 through 20 minutes.